Spanish annexation of the Dominican Republic: Haitian-Dominican relations

 The Second Dominican Republic replaced the antihaitianismo and hispanophilia of the First Dominican Republic with friendliness and proposals for alliance, federation, and shared citizenship with Haiti, which would be silenced in the Dominican Republic when antihaitianismo returned in the 20th century.
 The state motto was changed from "God, Fatherland, and Freedom" to "Freedom, Equality, and Union", reflecting a push for revolutionary republicanism, racial and religious equality.
 References to the name of the island changed from Hispaniola to "Haiti", and people were addressed as "citizen" including government members like "citizen President Gaspar Polanco" and "citizen Minister Rafael Leyba".
-Despite widespread popular support in Haiti, the Haitian government rebuffed these proposals and did not recognize the Dominican Republic until 1874.
+Despite enjoying widespread popular support in Haiti, the Haitian government rebuffed such proposals and did not recognize the Dominican Republic until 1874.